 Investigators who are writing grants can find below a description of the Proteomics & Metabolomics shared resource and its services for their grant applications.
-Descriptions of the overall Fred Hutchinson Cancer Research Center Shared Resources program are available on the main Shared Resources grant information page.
+Descriptions of the overall Fred Hutchinson Cancer Center Shared Resources program are available on the main Shared Resources grant information page.

 Examples of publications made possible by the work of the Proteomics & Metabolomics shared resource are listed below.

 The Proteomics & Metabolomics shared resource provides support for mass spectrometric analysis including MALDI mass analysis, LC-ESI mass and tandem mass analysis.
 The proteomics facility is located at Fred Hutch’s South Lake Union Campus on the E level of the Thomas Building.
 Combined wet bench and instrument space is 2,100 sq. ft.
 Additional space is provided for proteomics data analysis computers and office space for resource personnel.
 Highly trained staff with over 80 years of combined mass spectrometry experience operate the shared resource’s instrumentation, provide sample separation services, carry out data analysis and provide consultation.